maithrisuresh/Personality-prediction-using-ML/README.md

 I have used NLP(Natural Language processing ) for this project .

+I have created a blog that explains each and every steps : https://maithrisuresh.github.io/

 Let's see what is  Myers Briggs Type Indicator?

 The Myers-Briggs Type Indicator was developed by Isabel Briggs Myers and her mother, Katherine Briggs, to identify an individual’s personality type among 16 possibilities.